pmozil/blendage/README.md

 - Protocols made trivial by wlroots
 - Client-side decoration
 - Animations and visual effects
-- keyboard, keybinding and monitor config in lua
+- keyboard and keybinding config in lua
 - implement a socket server so as to support sway workspaces and keyboard layout